-A non-custodial staking platform allows an investor to lock up his digital asset in a wallet on a blockchain to ensure that the blockchain works properly and is highly secure.
-In turn, the users earn interest in the deposited cryptocurrency as a reward.
-Stakers are rewarded with freshly minted coins with the annual rates varying for each project.
+A non-custodial staking platform allows an investor to lock up his digital assets in a wallet on a blockchain to ensure that the blockchain works properly and is highly secure.
+In turn, users earn interest in the deposited cryptocurrency as a reward.
+Stakers are rewarded with freshly minted coins, with the annual rates varying for each project.

-Non-custodial staking grants individual investors the liberty to manage and control their private keys and not give it up to a third-party as is the case with the other platforms we considered so far.
+Non-custodial staking in cryptocurrency grants individual investors the liberty to manage and control their private keys and not give it up to a third party as is the case with the other platforms we have considered so far.